DefeNder93/core/README.md

 ##Traffic Light

-Location: /examples/requests/trafficLight
+Location: /examples/states/trafficLight

 There are 2 objects - car and traffic light.
 Car waiting for green light and start (or do other actions on other lights).
 Traffic light has 3 states - red, yellow and green.
 Every time it change color it sends a request.

 #Unit tests

 We using Mocha with NodeJs for unit tests.
-Specs can be found in /test directory.
+Specs can be found in /_tests directory.
 To run tests:

 ```
 npm update
-node ./node_modules/mocha/bin/mocha
+npm test
 ```